-If approved, staff are unable to estimate taxation revenue at this time as the assessed value of the building would be determined by Municipal Property Assessment Corporation (MPAC).
+If approved, staff are unable to estimate taxation revenues as the assessment value of the building would be determined by Municipal Property Assessment Corporation (MPAC).

-If there is additional taxation revenue, it will only occur in the supplemental tax year.
+Any additional taxation revenue will only occur in the supplemental tax year.
 Any taxation revenue generated from new development is part of the supplemental taxation in its first year.
 Therefore, the City does not receive additional taxation revenue in future years from new development, as the tax levy amount to be collected as determined from the budget process, is spread out over all properties within the City.